huyunan/vscode-favourite/README.md

 ## Usage

-An **Add to Favourite** command in Explorer's context menu saves links to your favourite files or folders into the `.vsfavorite` file of your root folder.
+An **Add to Favorite** command in Explorer's context menu saves links to your favourite files or folders into the `.vsfavorite` file of your root folder.

 Your favourite are listed in a separate view and can be quickly accessed from there.